-7.2 FFC States
+3.2 FFC States

-Lepton is factory calibrated to produce an output image that is highly uniform, such as shown in Figure 9 (a), when viewing a uniform-temperature scene.
-However, drift effects over long periods of time degrade uniformity, resulting in imagery which appears grainier Figure 9 (b)) and/or blotchy (Figure 9 (c)).
+Lepton is factory calibrated to produce an output image that is highly uniform, such as shown in Figure 7 (a), when viewing a uniform-temperature scene.
+However, drift effects over long periods of time degrade uniformity, resulting in imagery which appears grainier Figure 7 (b) and/or blotchy (Figure 7 (c)).
 Columns and other pixel combinations may drift as a group.
 These drift effects may occur even while the camera is powered off.
-Operation over a wide temperature range (for example, powering on at -10 °C and heating to 65 °C) will also have a detrimental effect on image quality and radiometric accuracy.
+Operation over a wide temperature range (for example, powering on at -10 °C and heating to 65 °C without performing and FFC) will also have a detrimental effect on image quality and radiometric accuracy.